 Uninsured motorist coverage can vary both by state and insurance carrier, but they all fall into three basic types of protection, according to the Insurance Information Institute:

 - Uninsured Motorist Insurance – Often labeled as Uninsured Motorist Bodily Injury insurance, this coverage will pay for your bodily injury harms and losses and those of any passengers, if you are injured in an accident with an uninsured motorist who is at fault.
 UIM covers lost wages, medical bills, pain, suffering, loss enjoyment of life, inconvenience as well other harms and losses arising from a covered loss.
 Finally, UIM coverage takes effect if the policyholder is a pedestrian and is hit by an uninsured driver.
 These policies do not cover property damage but often include what are called replacement services if your injury prevents you from performing daily household chores.

 - Uninsured Motorist Property Damage Coverage – In short, UMPD covers property damage to your vehicle.
 However, depending on the state and the insurance carrier, these policies might not include coverage for any other property damage.
 Expanding that coverage can be an additional option.
 Finally, hit-and-run accidents might not be covered.

 - Underinsured Motorist Protection – This coverage is for when the at-fault driver does not have enough insurance to cover the entire loss.
 Then the at-fault driver is considered to be Underinsured.
 This insurance functions similarly to Uninsured Motorist Insurance.

-Finally, there’s a process called “stacking” that some states allow in uninsured motorist accidents.
-For example, if you’ve been hurt while you were behind the wheel of your car, and you have multiple vehicles on the same policy, you might be able to collect up to the insured limit multiplied by the number of cars that are insured.
+Finally, there is a process called “stacking” that some states allow in uninsured motorist accidents.
+For example, if you have been hurt while you were behind the wheel of your car, and you have multiple vehicles on the same policy, you might be able to collect up to the insured limit multiplied by the number of cars that are insured.